Flag of The Flag of Iraq

 The Flag of Iraq

-The flag of Iraq consists of three horizontal stripes of equal width, from top to bottom: red, white, and black.
-Centered in the white stripe is the Takbir ("Allahu Akbar", meaning "God is the greatest" in Arabic) written in Kufic script.
-The current design was adopted on January 22, 2008, but the flag has undergone several changes throughout its history, reflecting Iraq's complex political and social evolution.
+The flag of Iraq has three horizontal stripes of equal width, red, white, and black from top to bottom.
+Centred in the white stripe is the Takbir ("Allahu Akbar", meaning "God is the greatest" in Arabic) written in Kufic script.
+The current design was adopted on January 22, 2008.
+The flag has changed several times since 1921, and each change followed a change of government.

 Share this flag